NVIDIA (NVDA) Price Prediction and Forecast 2025-2030 For February 11

 NVIDIA (NVDA) Price Prediction in 2025

-The current consensus one-year price target for NVIDIA, according to analysts, is $178.84, which represents a nearly 34.66% potential upside over the next 12 months based on the current share price of $132.80.
+The current consensus one-year price target for NVIDIA, according to analysts, is $179.03, which represents 28.42% potential upside over the next 12 months based on the current share price of $139.40.
 Of all the analysts covering NVIDIA, the stock is a consensus buy, with a 1.3 ‘Strong Buy’ rating on a scale from 1 (‘Strong Buy’) to 5 (‘Strong Sell’).

 However, by the end of 2025, 24/7 Wall Street‘s forecast projects shares of NVIDIA to be trading for $137.50 based on a projected EPS of $2.75 and a price-to-earnings (P/E) ratio of 50, with a best-case scenario of $192.50 per share and a worst-case scenario of $82.50 per share.